nicholas-wilcox/lit-modal-portal/README.md

 and to file issues if you encounter problems while using it.

 However, this is currently a side project of a single engineer that was developed in between sprints.
-So, I ask for you patience as I acclimate to the task of maintaining an open source repository.
+So, I ask for your patience as I acclimate to the task of maintaining an open source repository.